-This document was amended in July 2016 to reflect literature that was released since the original publication of this content in May 2012 and revisions in 2014.
+This document was last amended in January 2018 to reflect literature that was released since the original publication of this content in May 2012.
 This document will continue to be periodically updated to reflect the growing body of literature related to this topic.

 Keywords: Erectile Dysfunction, Phosphodiesterase Inhibitors, Sexual Dysfunction

 At the end of medical school, the medical student will be able to

 - Draw, identify and name the major anatomic regions of the penis involved with erections